prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

 ### How did the domestic flights decrease 2005 - 2013?
 DRAFT

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
-Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.
-Duis autem vel eum iriure dolor in hendrerit in vulputate

 The following indicates the numbers of travellers leaving Irish airports from 2005 - 2013.
 The thicker the lines the more travellers are leaving for the indicated region.
+Domestic flights are highlighted in <span style="color: rgb(253,141,60);">__Orange__</span>.

 <div class="svg-container_16-9">
   <object type="image/svg+xml" data="{{ site.baseurl }}/images/141224_DestRegionsYears_GreyIreland.svg" width="100%" height="100%" class="svg-content">Your browser does not support SVG